 In this section, we present numerical examples to compare the ability of class-level and path-level aggregation to support statistical end-to-end delay guarantees.
-Our discussion so far has pointed out the trade-offs presented by the two approaches.
-Class-level aggregation multiplexes larger groups of flows than the path-level approach and is thus expected to yield a better multiplexing gain.
-On the other hand, delay jitter control in networks with class-level aggregation may result in higher delay bounds.

-In our numerical examples, we perform a comparison of four different approaches for provisioning QoS.
+Class-level aggregation considers the multiplexing of larger groups of flows than the path-level approach and is thus expected to yield a better multiplexing gain.
+On the other hand, delay jitter control in networks with path-level aggregation may result in better delay bounds.
+In the numerical examples in this section, we will contrast the results for four different approaches for provisioning QoS.